Northernmost Point of the African Mainland – Cap Angela

-This is the first post from my latest journey.
-It's all well and good thinking that I'd blog from Marseille and from the ferry and about my arrival in Tunisia, my 93rd country, but when I don't have enough material, what can one do?
+This is the first post from my latest journey (January 6, 2020).
+It’s all well and good thinking that I’d blog from Marseille, from the ferry to Tunisia and about my arrival in Tunisia, my 93rd country, but when I don’t have enough material, what can one do?
 So apologies for the delay.

 Louages to Bizerte depart from just in front of the Gare Routière Nord, Bab Saadoun in Tunis.